Who we are

 Elise Moser

-Elise Moser is a writer and editor.
-Her nonfiction kids' book, What Milly Did: The Remarkable Pioneer of Plastics Recycling, appeared in 2016.
-It was preceded by her YA novel, Lily and Taylor (2013) and her novel Because I Have Loved and Hidden It (2009).
-She was the founding Literary Editor for Montreal online culture magazine The Rover and has reviewed books for Montreal Review of Books, Los Angeles Review of Books, The Life Sentence, and Kirkus Reviews.
-She has served on a number of boards including the Quebec Writers’ Federation and PEN Canada.
-She manages the Atwater Writers Exhibition, is a co-organizer of the Read Quebec Book Fair in Montreal, and is a co-founder and co-coordinator of the National Juries and Awards Working Group.
+Elise Moser is a writer, editor, and anthologist.
+She wrote What Milly Did: The Remarkable Pioneer of Plastics Recycling (2016), YA novel Lily and Taylor (2013), and novel Because I Have Loved and Hidden It (2009).
+She was founding Literary Editor for online culture magazine The Rover and has reviewed books for Montreal Review of Books, Los Angeles Review of Books, and Kirkus Reviews.
+She has served on several boards including the Quebec Writers’ Federation and PEN Canada.
+She manages the Atwater Writers Exhibition, co-organizes the Read Quebec Book Fair, and co-founded and co-coordinates the National Juries and Awards Working Group.

 Jinwoo Park